ronanociosoig-200/Tuist-Pokedex/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/ronanociosoig-200/Tuist-Pokedex/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/ronanociosoig-200/Tuist-Pokedex/tree/master)

 This simple 4-screen iOS app is a Swift code example to demonstrate a micro-feature approach to modularisation based on Tuist, that fetches data from an [API](https://pokeapi.co), parses the response, displays some of the data, stores it locally, and can retrieve it.
 The networking module has implementations for both Combine and Async/Await.
-The initial aim was to keep this as simple as possible but follow best practices and standard design patterns.
+The aim was to keep this as simple as possible but follow best practices and standard design patterns.

 	- Home Scene
 	- Catch the Pokemon Scene